 32 runs at 10.67

 Gibb is a prolific run-scorer in the Christchurch Presidents grade, where he regularly averages over 50 and often wins the grade's MVP award.
 He has found the going tougher at international level, as his O50I average of 10.67 would suggest.
-Nevertheless, he has scored 238 runs at 26.44 in all O50s matches and captains the Canterbury/Otago Mainlanders at IPT level.
+Nevertheless, he has scored over 500 runs in all O50s matches and captaind the Canterbury/Otago Mainlanders at the 2019/20 IPT.

 21. David Fulton (Manawatu)